 The school keeps 3 salbutamol inhalers for use in emergencies when a pupil's own inhaler is not available.
 These are kept in the school's emergency asthma kits, which are located as follows:

-- MI Room for playground or PE lesson access - Reception Oak classroom for EYFS playground and PE lesson access. - Staffroom for educational visits and off-site PE.
+- MI Room for playground or PE lesson access - Reception Oak classroom for EYFS playground and PE lesson access. - MI Room for educational visits and off-site PE (in a labelled First Aid bag).

 Emergency asthma kits contain the following: